Berrys Coaches: Other operations

 Berrys Coaches run a programme of tours offering a variety of inclusive and coach-only day trips.
-They also operate home-to-school transport for Somerset County Council and other customers, as of 2021 transporting more than 1,600 students each school day.
-In 2022 began operating services from Plymouth to London under contract to FlixBus.
+They also operate home-to-school transport for Somerset Council and other customers, as of 2021 transporting more than 1,600 students each school day.
+It began operating services under contract to FlixBus from 2022 between Plymouth and London via Taunton and between Taunton and Newcastle upon Tyne from 2023.

 Its workshop and maintenance facilities were expanded to provide services to external to both other PSV operators and local HGV operators.
 These include vehicle inspection, repairs and maintenance and an ATF approved testing lane.

 Berrys operated local services around Taunton in the 1990s under the Beaver Bus brand using Bristol VRT double-deck buses in competition with Southern National.

 Fleet

-Berrys operated a fleet of buses, coaches and executive minibuses for their own services and private hire work.
+Berrys operate a fleet of buses, coaches and executive minibuses for their own services and private hire work.
 These range from 16 to 78 seats.

-After World war II the company operated a fleet based for a long time on Plaxton bodies and Bedford chassis.
-In the late 1980s, as they had preferred Volvo chassis, they began purchasing the first Van Hool bodied coaches, which still today form a large part of the Superfast and Executive fleet.
+After World War II the company operated a fleet based for a long time on Plaxton bodies and Bedford chassis.
+In the 1980s, as the company had preferred Volvo chassis, they began purchasing the first Van Hool bodied coaches, which still today form a large part of the Superfast and Executive fleet.
 The local school and tour fleet is based mainly on VDL Futura coaches.